Schumer wields leverage and a flip phone against Trump

 WASHINGTON — The White House plan for peeling off Democrats to support President Donald Trump’s demands for billions in border wall money ran into a particularly stubborn obstacle: Senate Minority Leader Chuck Schumer’s flip phone.

-Schumer had already been talking with his colleagues for months, anticipating Trump’s fight.
+Schumer had already been talking with his colleagues for months, anticipating Trump’s fight long before the shutdown battle began.
 Soon after the midterm elections in early November, the New Yorker started doing what he does best, talking to his senators.

 One by one, he dialed them on his vintage flip phone to gauge support for spending money on the wall with Mexico.
 He made a beeline for them across the Senate floor.
 He cornered them in the Senate gym.
 Most Democrats told him they were against it.

-That unity buoyed Democrats during the just-concluded shutdown saga and is now girding them for the next tussle, with a second federal closure threatened by the White House.
+That unity buoyed Democrats during the just-concluded shutdown saga and is now girding them for the next round, with a second federal closure threatened by the White House.

 While Speaker Nancy Pelosi, D-Calif., seized the starring role against Trump’s border wall, Schumer played no small part by helping shore up his side of the Capitol and bolstering Pelosi’s position.